docker/docs/compose/index.md

 ### Preserve volume data when containers are created

 Compose preserves all volumes used by your services.
-When `docker-compose up` runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container.
+When `docker compose up` runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container.
 This process ensures that any data you've created in volumes isn't lost.

-If you use `docker-compose` on a Windows machine, see [Environment variables](reference/envvars.md) and adjust the necessary environment variables for your specific needs.
+If you use `docker compose` on a Windows machine, see [Environment variables](reference/envvars.md) and adjust the necessary environment variables for your specific needs.